genomicsclass/leanpub/manuscript/intro_to_highthroughput_data_exercises.md

 A>## Exercises
 A>
 A>For the remaining parts of this book we will be downloading larger datasets than those we have been using.
-Most of thes datasets are not avaialbe as part of the standard R installation or packages such as `UsingR`.
-For some of these packages we have created pacakges and offer them via GitHub.
+Most of these datasets are not available as part of the standard R installation or packages such as `UsingR`.
+For some of these packages, we have created packages and offer them via GitHub.
 To download these you will need to install the `devtools` package.
-Once you do this you can install packages such as the `GSE5859Subset` which we will be using here:
+Once you do this, you can install packages such as the `GSE5859Subset` which we will be using here:
 A>
 A>
 ```r